Ishan-Banjara/SeverityPrediction/README.md

 # **Project information**
 This project is dedicated to predict the severity of a given accident based on data about accidents in the US.
+The data involved in the study is from US Accidents (2016 - 2023) from Kaggle.
 The methodology involved in this project can be divided into 5 steps.

 # **Understanding the Problem**
 The objective of the study is to predict a crash severity on traffic.
 Since the project involved is to labelize the severity of the given accident based on information available, it will be formulated as **classification** problem.
 Model performance will be evaluated using accuracy and sparse categorical crossentropy metrics.